|Unit||23rd Australian Infantry Battalion|

-Hamspon was killed on 3 October 1915, at Lone Pine.
-That day, Turkish artillery were firing from the direction of Scrubby Knoll at the Lone Pine trenches, and it is possible he was killed by a shell.
+Hampson was killed on 3 October 1915, at Lone Pine.
+That day, Turkish artillery were firing from the direction of Scrubby Knoll at the Lone Pine trenches, and he was killed by a shell.
 Hampson was originally buried at the nearby Brown's Dip Cemetery.
 After the war this cemetery was found to be at risk from erosion, so in 1923 the bodies there were exhumed and reinterred in what became known as the Brown's Dip plot in Lone Pine Cemetery.